-In the wake of last weekend’s tragic and devastating events, the loss of a young couple holidaying in the beautiful Blue Mountains with family and friends, has rocked the community at large and has again brought to the forefront a conversation about the dangers of using various heating methods in the cooler months.
+In the wake of last weekend’s tragic and devastating events, the loss of a young couple due to carbon monoxide inhalation, has rocked the community at large and has again brought to the forefront a conversation about the dangers of using various heating methods in the cooler months.

 The conversation these events have raised is an incredibly important one, and awareness about the dangers of carbon monoxide need to be shared widely.

 Carbon Monoxide is a colourless, odourless gas which is highly potent and poisonous.
 Half of all unintentional deaths caused by CO poisonings are the result of inhalation of the fumes from fires.
 Vehicle exhausts and domestic heating devices are also responsible.

 In normal conditions, combustion of fossil fuels results in Carbon Dioxide (CO2) which we all exhale every time we breathe.
 However, if there is a lack of air for the combustion process to take place, or if the heating device is faulty then it can produce Carbon Monoxide.

 When too much carbon monoxide is in the air you’re breathing, your body replaces the oxygen in your red blood cells with carbon monoxide.
 This prevents oxygen from reaching your tissues and organs which can result in illness or death.